Buff-oG/Galactic-Contention-Server-Template/README.md

 <br>
 <br>
 #### --- *Levels/Layers settings for the map vote configuration* ---

+[LayerVoting.cfg](https://github.com/Buff-oG/Galactic-Contention-Server-Template/blob/main/ServerConfig/LayerVoting.cfg) --> *Specify the layers you would like to have in your map vote pool.
+We recommend to put the big layers such as AAS, RAAS, INV, RINV and Disturbance (Insurgency).*

 [VoteConfig.cfg](https://github.com/Buff-oG/Galactic-Contention-Server-Template/blob/main/ServerConfig/VoteConfig.cfg)  --> *Specify your map vote configuration such as, the amount of layers, faction selection, game modes, etc.*